 A compact tripod is considered by many as a must have photography accessory.
 Especially when slow shutter speeds or powerful telephoto or macro lenses are involved.

 Remember, everyone’s bag is going to be different.
-But if you keep these essential items packed in your bag from Beachcamera.com at all times, you’ll be ready to go when inspiration strikes!
+But if you keep these essential items packed in your Camera Bag from Beachcamera.com at all times, you’ll be ready to go when inspiration strikes!